Here’s an obvious statement: exploring Chicago can be expensive.

 Whether you’re visiting Chicago as a tourist, or you’re a local taking a staycation, one of the biggest expenses will be where you stay.
 You can make it less expensive, though, by trying these resources:

-If your dates are flexible, check TravelZoo first.
-They find deals all over the world, and there are always some great discounts in Chicago.
+If your dates for visiting Chicago are flexible, check TravelZoo first.
+They find deals all over the world, and there are usually some great discounts in Chicago.

 You just plug in where you want to go and the number of people and search for their current deals.
 You can keep the dates open, or you can choose specific days.

 Some deals are discounted rates, and others are included add-ons, like parking or room service.
-Examples of deals include $79 at the Warwick Allerton near the Magnificent Mile and $50 of extras at the Gold Coast’s Ambassador Hotel.
+An example of a deal is $99 for a stay at the Gold Coast’s Ambassador Hotel.

 While you’re on the site, you can also find deals on attractions, shows, restaurants, and more.